Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/feature.md

 *A few sentences about the intended solution*

 ## Considered alternatives
-*Where there alternative approaches which has been rejected?*
+*Were there alternative approaches which have been rejected?*

 ## Can be closed when
 *Link the issues needed to be closed for this to be implemented*